Tibetan Cliff and Rock Carving

-- Last Updated: 2017-08-23
+- Last Updated: 2023-10-03

 Tibetan Rock Carving

-As a popular form of art in Tibet, the rock carving is known for its exquisite works of art carved on the huge mountains or steep cliffs.
-With the largest area and the biggest number of rock paintings, the Yaowangshan Rock Carving which is located to the southwest of Potala Palace in Lhasa is the most famous one in Tibet.
-There had been a large number of stone statues on the cliff of the western part of Yaowangshan with a length of about 2 kilometers from Tubo Dynasty.
-If you take a look from distance, Yaowangshan seems very imposing like a natural museum of stone carving.
+As a popular form of art in Tibet, rock carving is known for its exquisite works of art carved on huge mountains or steep cliffs.
+With the largest area and the biggest number of rock paintings, the Yaowangshan Rock Carving which is located to the southwest of the Potala Palace in Lhasa is the most famous one in Tibet.
+There are a large number of stone statues on the cliff of the western part of Yaowangshan with a length of about 2 kilometers from the Tubo Dynasty.
+If you take a look from a distance, Yaowangshan seems very imposing like a natural museum of stone carving.
 Most of the carvings there are on the theme of Buddhas, guardians of Buddhism and eminent monks.
 With rough and simple styles, these images are full of mystery.

-The Tibet Sky Burial Custom
+Tibetan Sky Burial Custom